Skip to content

 index: Optional[int] = None,

-tag: NamePartTag = NamePartTag.ANY,
+tag: NamePartTag = NamePartTag.UNSET,

 ) -> None: